 Plan on starting your campaign at least two months in advance.
 It’s a good idea to set up a schedule to keep your posts regular and consistent with the message you’re trying to get out there.

 Here’s the other thing.
 You and your fellow event producers have to actually use your hashtag, and use it often.
 Plaster that baby everywhere.
 On your webpage, on your YouTube channel, in your marketing materials.
 Tweet it, share it on Facebook and LinkedIn, and embed it in your Instagram story.
+Make Facebook ads that feature it and show it to your target audience.
 Now is not the time for restraint and humility-- you’ve got to toot your own horn, so don’t hold back!

 But you should remember you’re asking them to do you a solid, so be sure to give them something in return.
 Follow them, like their pages, and retweet their posts.
 It’s bad marketing juju to make frequent asks without offering something in return.